ijardillier/netclient-elastic/Readme.md

 ### Business metrics

 You have a full sample of hox to create business metrics in the DataService class.
 In this sample, metrics are generated in a background service, so they have ramdom values and are attached to a label named service.
-The delay of this background task is configurable in the appsettings.json file (CheckConfigurationUpdateDelay).
+The delay of this background task is configurable in the appsettings.json file (DataServiceExecutionDelay).

 To create a new metric, you just have to instantiate an new counter, gauge, ...: